MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-email.md

 ## Exchange mail provider

 The **Email parameters** page allows an administrator to select **Exchange** as an interactive email provider and as the Batch email provider.
 The **Exchange** mail provider will use the current user's Exchange Online account to send emails.
 When used as the Batch email provider, the batch account will be used.
 No additional configuration is needed.
-If troubleshooting is needed, ensure that the current user's account can be signed into and that emails can be sent from that account to the intended recipients.
+If troubleshooting is needed, ensure that it’s possible to sign in to the current user's account and that emails can be sent from that account to the intended recipients.

 > [!IMPORTANT]
 > The Exchange mail provider is not supported for external users, as those users will not have Exchange accounts on that tenant

 ## Troubleshooting

-### General problems with sending email
+### Common issues with sending email

-There are a few standard steps that can help you troubleshoot the configuration of email settings.
+There are a few standard processes that can help you troubleshoot the configuration of email settings.

 #### Verify email settings and send a test email